On This Page

 $value$

-The value of the data point that the user selected.
+The value of the data point clicked.

 Token TypeInteractions Types Supported